JJCSA/backend/README.md

     ```
     This will start you application server on port 9080.

-    Once the startup finishes, KeycloakInitializerRunner.java class will run and initialize company-services realm in Keycloak.
+    Once the startup finishes, KeycloakInitializerRunner.java class will run and initialize jjcsa-services realm in Keycloak.
 Basically, it will create:
     ```
     Realm: jjcsa-services
     Client: jjcsa